FREQUENTLY ASKED QUESTIONS... AND ANSWERS

 What kind of trails do you take?

-The E-bike tour goes all on paved country and town roads.
+The E-bike tour goes all on paved country roads.

 Is there a maximum weight for e-bikes?

 Riders should be maximum 240 lbs and in good general condition.

 Can we stop for photos or to take a break or hydrate?

 Yes! anytime you'd like to stop on the ride you can.
 Your guide will always wait for you before making any turns on the route and will wait for you.

 Can I bring a water bottle or personal items?

 What should I wear?